Entry (film): Release and reception

-The film was one of the most anticipated releases of the month as it would mark the film debut of television anchor Ranjini Haridas.
+Prior to release, the film was highly anticipated as it would mark the film debut of television anchor Ranjini Haridas.
 It was released on 4 January 2013.
-Critical reactions were mostly negative with most of the reviewers panning the film mainly due to poor acting and dialogue delivery by Ranjini.
+It received mostly negative reviews with critics panning the film due the poor acting skills and dialogue delivered by Ranjini.
 Veeyen of Nowrunning.com rated the film 1/5 and concluded that "Ranjini might be the only reason, why you might have walked into the theatre to see the film, in the first place.
 And 'Entry' should be a disappointment of gigantic proportions, for her fans and detractors alike."